WebOrigami/docs/src/content/language/syntax.md

 years/2023
 ```

-searches in the `years` graph for the key "2023".
+searches in the `years` tree for the key "2023".

 ## References

-Unquoted character sequences will be evaluated in the current [scope](scope.html) to find, for example, a file or other graph value with the indicated name.
+Unquoted character sequences will be evaluated in the current [scope](scope.html) to find, for example, a file or other tree value with the indicated name.

 ```console
 $ ls